proxylity/examples/packet-counter-multi-region/readme.md

 ==================================================
 ```

-It's very likely all of your responses will be from the same region, you might try deleting that region's stack.
-You should find that responses then come from the next closest region.
+It's very likely all of your responses will be from the same region unless you have interesting network characteristics.
+To experience the resilience of this architecture, you might try deleting that region's stack.
+If you do, you'll find that responses then come from the next closest region with little or no distruption.

-You might also find it interesting to adjust the batching parameters (count and time) on the destination in the global template.
+You may also find it interesting to adjust the batching parameters (count and time) on the destination in the global template.
 Adjusting the count higher will result in fewer responses, while reducing the batch time will result in lower latency but a higher number of responses.
+The example output above is typical, showing how "full" batches quickly accrue and are dispatched to your destination while the last ones wait the full configured time or more packets before dispatching the partial capacity.
+More details about [batching configuration](https://proxylity.com/docs/destinations/batching-configuration.html) are available in our documentation.

-To remove all the regional stacks and the global stack:
+To clean-up, remove all the regional stacks and the global stack:
 ```bash
 for region in us-west-2 us-east-1 eu-west-1; do aws cloudformation delete-stack \
   --stack-name packet-counter-region \